Cooperation, food sovereignty, and land justice

 — Forum for Agroecology, Nyeleni 2015

 “BAFFT was a very unique learning experience.
-I appreciated being able to go outside western institutional forms of education and training.
-I also felt moved by the way that language accessibility and justice was centered in the space to support Spanish speaking participants in accessing the program and education in real-time with the rest of the cohort.”
+I appreciated being able to go outside conventional forms of education and training.
+I also felt moved by how language accessibility and justice were centered in the space to support Spanish speaking participants in accessing the program and education in real-time with the rest of the cohort.”

-“This opportunity to be an apprentice at the moment it came into my life was absolutely amazing.
-Having the opportunity to gain compensation to study farming was so important to my life and is really important for people who can't work and study at the same time.”
+“This opportunity to be a paid farmer apprentice at the moment it came into my life was absolutely amazing.
+Having the chance to gain compensation to practice farming is really important for people who can't work and study at the same time.”

 — Apprenticeship Graduate 2022